TIBCOSoftware/ibi-webFOCUS-CE/Samples/adapter-password-update/README.md

 The commands provided below are in [heredoc](https://linuxize.com/post/bash-heredoc/) format.
 This means you can copy each block of code, paste it directly into your command prompt, and it will automatically create the corresponding file.

-At the end of running all the commands, you will have four files:
+At the end of running all the commands, you will have three files:

 - `password-secret.yaml`
 - `password-update-cronjob.yaml`
-- `password-update-script-configmap.yaml`
 - `password-update.sh`

 These files will be used to configure and deploy the automation in your Kubernetes environment.